1934 Howard Bison football team

 The 1934 Howard Bison football team was an American football team that represented Howard University as a member of the Colored Intercollegiate Athletic Association (CIAA) during the 1934 college football season.
 The team was led by Charles Fremont West who returned for his second season as head coach after helming the team in 1928.
-The Bison finished the season with an overall record of 4–2–2 and a conference mark of 3–1–2.

-In December, after the season, the Negro Intercollegiate Athletic Association ruled halfback Paul Perkins was ineligible and that Howard had to forfeit its victories over and and its ties with and Morgan.
+The Bison finished the season with an overall record of 4–2–2 and a conference mark of 3–1–2, placing fifth in the CIAA standings, which were based on the Dickinson System.
+In December, after the season, the CIAA ruled halfback Paul Perkins was ineligible, and that Howard had to forfeit its victories over and and its ties with Virginia State and Morgan.
+The forfeits brought Howard's record to 2–6 overall and 1–5 in conference play, dropping the Bison to tenth place in the CIAA.